Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 Conclusion

-A fire alarm that keeps going off is a nuisance, but removing the battery outright is extremely ill-advised.
-Never go without a fire alarm.
+A fire alarm that keeps going off is a nuisance, but no home should ever ego without a fire alarm, so do not remove the battery unless replacing it immediately.